lucasjellema/conclusion-tech-radar/README.md

 - Authentication UI: `Sign in` is shown when `APP_STATE.authenticated === false`.
 On successful login the app sets `APP_STATE.authenticated = true`, shows `Sign out`, and displays the user's display name in the header.
 The UI functions that control this are in `js/ui.js` (`showAuthenticatedUser()` / `showUnauthenticatedState()`).
 - To change translations, edit `js/locales/en.js` and `js/locales/nl.js`, then switch using the language selector in the header.
 - **Rich Text Editing:** The local ratings "comment" field uses **EasyMDE** for a rich text experience.
 It supports standard Markdown syntax like headings, lists, and links.
+- **Dynamic Blip Sizing:** To improve legibility, the radar automatically adjusts blip radii (6px to 12px) and font sizes (10px to 14px) based on the current blip density.
+This ensures that when filters are applied and fewer blips remain, the visualization scales up to fill the space effectively.

 **Version Management**
 The application uses a recognizable version label (e.g., "Robust Glacier") which is visible in the UI.
 This version is generated based on the current Git commit hash.